jbahamon/ctm-frog/Readme.md

 --------------------------------
-Frog (Beta 2) by SilentProtagonist
+Frog by SilentProtagonist
 --------------------------------

-Release Date: December 11th, 2012.

-Ayla is a three-button character made for MUGEN 1.0.
+Frog is a three-button character made for MUGEN 1.0.
-This is a beta version: in other words, it's not completely finished.
+This is not a final version.

 What's Missing: